-As at December 31, 2009, the Partnership had three long-term revolving credit facilities available, which, as at such date, provided for borrowings of up to \$558.2 million, of which \$377.2 million was undrawn.
+As at December 31, 2010, the Partnership had three long-term revolving credit facilities available, which, as at such date, provided for borrowings of up to \$526.6 million, of which \$338.6 million was undrawn.
 Interest payments are based on LIBOR plus margins.
-The amount available under the revolving credit facilities reduces by \$31.6 million (2010), \$32.2 million (2011), \$32.9 million (2012), \$33.7 million (2013), \$34.5 million (2014) and \$393.3 million (thereafter).
+The amount available under the revolving credit facilities reduces by \$32.2 million (2011), \$32.9 million (2012), \$33.7 million (2013), \$34.5 million (2014), \$84.1 million (2015) and \$309.2 million (thereafter).
 All the revolving credit facilities may be used by the Partnership to fund general partnership purposes and to fund cash distributions.
 The Partnership is required to repay all borrowings used to fund cash distributions within 12 months of their being drawn, from a source other than further borrowings.
 The revolving credit facilities are collateralized by first-priority mortgages granted on seven of the Partnership's vessels, together with other related security, and include a guarantee from the Partnership or its subsidiaries of all outstanding amounts.

-The Partnership has a U.S. Dollar-denominated term loan outstanding, which, as at December 31, 2009, totaled \$396.6 million, of which \$228.4 million bears interest at a fixed rate of 5.39% and requires quarterly payments.
+The Partnership has a U.S. Dollar-denominated term loan outstanding, which, as at December 31, 2010, totaled \$371.7 million, of which \$203.5 million bears interest at a fixed-rate of 5.39% and requires quarterly payments.
 The remaining \$168.2 million bears interest based on LIBOR plus a margin and will require bullet repayments of approximately \$56.0 million per vessel due at maturity in 2018 and 2019.
-The term loan is collateralized by first-priority mortgages on three vessels, together with certain other related security and certain guarantees from the Partnership.
+The term loan is collateralized by first-priority mortgages on three vessels to which the loan relates, together with certain other related security and certain guarantees from the Partnership.